Ficus Trees are probably the most admired, yet misunderstood -

 including thorough clean-up

-and disposal of the
+and disposal of the several boxes

 of branches.